jafnhaar/wg-gen-python/README.md

 # wg-gen-python
+Creates configurations for peers and server.
+It just works.
 ## What this script does?
 Generates pair of client-server configuration for Wireguard VPN.
 With ease.
 In future it will generates qr-codes and stdout them to console.
 Script automatically sets masquerade wg interface for you (with iptables) and does sysctl magic.
 No need to worry about anything.
 It just works.